 8. BOSCH BS5678-6W General Purpose Stationary Bandsaw Blade

 It may be simple, but the BOSCH BS5678-6W bandsaw blade is a workhorse when you need to rip through wood.
-The general purpose blade fits most machines and makes quick work of long cuts with its 6 TPI pitch.
+The general-purpose blade fits most machines and makes quick work of long cuts with its 6 TPI pitch.

 9. BOSCH BS80-15S Stationary Bandsaw Blade

 The relatively inexpensive BS80-15S from BOSCH is a narrow scroll-cutting blade for precision shaping.
-At 80” long and ⅛” thin, this is an excellent option in a hard-to-find style for hobbyists working on a full-size bandsaw.
+At 80” long and ⅛” thin, it is an excellent option in a hard-to-find style for hobbyists working on a full-size bandsaw.

 Buyer’s Guide: How to Select the Best Bandsaw Blades

-Bandsaws are extremely versatile, giving you efficient cutting power to rip through all kinds of material but also the delicate touch to make intricate shapes.
+Bandsaws are extremely versatile, giving you efficient cutting power to rip through all kinds of material and the delicate touch to make intricate shapes.
 Still, as adaptable as the machine may be, the blades are specific for certain uses.
 Use the wrong one, and you could damage the material you’re cutting, break the saw teeth, or spend inordinate amounts of time on a project.

 There are several specs to mull over when you want to find the right blade for your project, particularly the blade width, pitch, shape, and material.

 The blade width is the front-to-back measurement from the tooth tip to the rear edge.
-Proper blade width is crucial if you need to make turning cuts, as a wider blade will have a wider turning radius.
+Proper blade width is crucial if you make turning cuts, as a wider blade will have a wider turning radius.
 If you have an ornate design to cut out, you’ll need a thin blade, like a ⅛” model.
 If you are doing straight cuts, as you would while ripping or resawing lumber, using one closer to an inch wide will be stronger and help you maintain a smooth edge.

 Teeth Per Inch